 Manually Setting the Capacity

 An extremely handy feature of Aurora Serverless is the ability to manually provision capacity for your cluster.
 This can be done via the console, AWS CLI, or the RDS API.
 If you are anticipating an increase in transactions, whether by detecting some type of leading indicator or preparing for a large batch operation, manually setting the ACUs allows you to quickly scale your cluster to handle the extra workload.
 Note that setting the capacity manually might drop existing connections if they prevent scaling operations.
-Once capacity is manually scaled, the same cooldown periods apply for autoscaling the cluster up and down.
+Once capacity is manually scaled, the same cooldown periods apply for autoscaling the cluster

 AWS uses the following formula for generating the